ranavner/Soil_Erosion_Assessment/README.md

 You will then be introduced to the local web app, there you will upload the image you would like to process.
 The image must be taken from OpenStreetMap.comm

-## Currently, the output is very inaccurate, and must not be taken as reference.
+Currently, this project is very basic, therefore the output is very inaccurate, and must not be taken as a reference.